roonie007/awesome-pretty/README.md

 Group up all available pretty modules in one

 ### IMPORTANT
-Big changes from last version
+Big changes from last version, All functions are now nested in String,Number,Object except the Error

 #### Install
 ```bash